Thursday February 8th

 International Perspectives on Public Philosophy

-Organized by David Budtz Pedersen
+Moderated by David Budtz Pedersen

 David Budtz Pedersen is Professor and Co-Director of the Humanomics Research Centre, Aalborg University Copenhagen.
 His current research focuses on research and innovation policy with a special interest in research evaluation, impact assessment, and Open Science and Innovation.
 He is a regular policy adviser to European governments, funding agencies, and knowledge-based companies.